Gabriel Bonfim

 Gabriel de Souza Bonfim (born August 20, 1997) is a Brazilian mixed martial artist and former boxer.
 He currently competes in the welterweight division of the Ultimate Fighting Championship.
 He previously competed in Legacy Fighting Alliance, where he is a former LFA Welterweight Champion.
-As of November 18, 2025, he is #11 in the UFC welterweight rankings.
+As of August 11, 2026, he is #5 in the Meta UFC welterweight rankings.

 Background

-Bonfim was born in Brasília, Brazil to a family of eleven siblings, including Ismael, who is also a mixed martial artist.
-His family lost an important part when his father abandoned the family during his battle with alcohol, so his older brother and one sister had to get jobs to put food on the table.
+Bonfim was born in Brasília, Brazil, into a family of eleven children.
+His older brother, Ismael Bonfim, is also a professional mixed martial artist who competes in the lightweight division of the UFC.
+During his childhood, his father struggled with alcoholism and abandoned the family, prompting his older brother and sister to seek employment to financially support the household.

 Mixed martial arts career

 Early career

 During 2014–2019, Bonfim completing in Brazil regional promotion and turned pro in boxing.
 He amassed a record of 10–0 in MMA and 5–0 (1 KO) in boxing, before his fighting at Legacy Fighting Alliance.